SerenityInAllThings/dj-malloc/README.md

   - Youtube music
   - Short youtube link
 - Implement way to instantly play a song (ignore current playlist)
+- Add precommit hook to increase package.json version
+  - this would allow the bot to inform it's current version
+  - Maybe informing the version on startup would be helpful
-- Allow playing age restricted videos
+- ~~Allow playing age restricted videos~~
   - https://github.com/Luuk-Dev/DiscordAudio/issues/3
+  - Cookies can now be set using environment variable YT_COOKIE
 - ~~Create bot image~~
 - ~~Feature to allow changing bot prefix~~
 - ~~Enable using alternative youtube domains~~